fils/grow/README.md

 any https or http 2.0 support.
 I have code to support these as well as Let's Encrypt support so I hope to work that in.

-I will also likely move from Minio client to the Go Cloud Dev client to allow easy access to Google, MS and AWS object stores from one code base.
+I will also likely move from Minio client to the Go Cloud Dev client (ref: https://gocloud.dev/howto/blob/) to allow easy access to Google, MS and AWS object stores from one code base.